-We are improving our understanding of the marine stage by using multiple models to explore which species interactions are most sensitive to climate indices.
-We will then explore various potential conservation actions that could help Pacific salmon and other species, such as southern resident killer whales, which depend on them.
+To improve our understanding of the marine life stage, we use multiple models to explore which species interactions are most sensitive relative to selected climate indices.
+These model results can then be used to explore potential conservation actions to help Pacific salmon and other species, such as southern resident killer whales, which depend on them.

 This effort is part of the Western Regional Action Plan (WRAP) to implement the National Climate Science Strategy.
 Our goal is to provide scientific support for management that takes a comprehensive approach to climate change.